 What Should I Do If I Receive a Letter or Call from Rapid Finance?

-Finally, if you’re unsure what to do with your communication from Rapid Finance, consider enlisting the help of an MCA attorney who has experience with these types of lenders and can advise and advocate on your behalf.
+If you’re unsure what to do with your communication from Rapid Finance, consider enlisting the help of an MCA attorney who has experience with these types of lenders and can advise and advocate on your behalf.

 Handling Communications From Rapid Finance